Autodidac/epochengine/README.md

 - 🖼️ **Sprite & atlas management**
   Global registries, unique atlas indexing, and atlas-driven GUI (buttons, highlights, and menus) backed by the multi-context atlas pipeline that has been refined over thousands of development hours.
 - 🪟 **Built-in immediate GUI (`agui.hpp`)**
-  Shared GUI primitives provision a font atlas automatically and upload it to Raylib and SDL backends so every context can draw the same HUD elements out of the box.
+  Shared GUI primitives provision a font atlas automatically, upload it to Raylib and SDL backends, and expose ready-made buttons, text inputs, image buttons, and console widgets so every context can draw the same HUD elements out of the box.

 - 🖥️ **Multi-context rendering**
   Pluggable backends: OpenGL, Raylib, SFML, and a software renderer — switchable via thunks and lambdas.